-Applications for the 2018 program are now closed.
+Applications for the 2019 program will open soon.
 If you are interested in joining the program in the future, please email your expression of interest to email@example.com

 Through face-to-face meetings and workshops, students participating in the program will gain exposure to work and learning experiences in practice, increase professional networks, and identify and develop a career strategy post-study.

 What might I expect to gain from joining the mentoring program?